Ucheodiaka/alx-system_engineering-devops/0x00-shell_basics/README.md

 The file 4-listmorefiles will show all files and the hidden files too

 The file 5-listfilesdigit will list only numbers in the files

+The file 6-firstdirectory will creat a directory named my_first_directory in the tmp directory